- Do spring wild turkey hunters need to select and hunt in one permit area only?

 - Who needs to apply in the lottery?
 When does the application period open and what’s the deadline?

-Applications were required only for firearms hunters age 18 and older who wish to hunt in the Mille Lacs, Carlos Avery or Whitewater Wildlife Management Areas.
-If you want to apply for the lottery to hunt in the Mille Lacs, Carlos Avery or Whitewater Wildlife Management Areas:
+Applications are required only for firearms hunters age 18 and older who wish to hunt in the Mille Lacs, Carlos Avery or Whitewater wildlife management areas.

 - Youth hunters (age 17 and younger) and hunters with archery-only licenses may hunt in these areas without being selected in the lottery.